 633 FOURTH COUNCIL OF TOLEDO (Spain)

 Under the presidency of Saint Isidore, Bishop of Seville, King Sisenand renewed Sesbut's (612-620) decrees.
 Forced conversions were denounce but Converts (even if forcibly baptized) were forced to adhere strictly to Christianity and were forbidden to socialize with unbaptized Jews.
 Children of unbaptized Jews were baptized to be taken from their homes, and raised as Christians.
 This cannon was to be used numerous times over the next 1200 years by the church to justify the removal of children from non Christian parents (See 1858).

 634 - 644 OMAR IBN AL-KHATTAB (Arabia)

 Second caliph.
 Omar is credited with laying the groundwork for the Islamic legal system and calendar.
 Omar, as part of his belief in spreading Islamic rule, conquered Egypt, Eretz Israel, Syria, and Mesopotamia.
-Despite this, and his later "pact", he was know for his tolerance and is viewed benevolently by Jewish tradition.
+Despite this, and his later "pact", he was known for his tolerance and is viewed benevolently by Jewish tradition.

 636 GAZA (Eretz Israel)